HectorOsborneRodriguez/edcds-vite/README.md

-Automated integration has been done in "/main" branch.
+Automated integration has been done in "/main" branch and git hub actions.
+Whe a developer pushes code to /main, two actions are triggered:
+1. Updates Chromatic
+2. Deploys a github page

 ### Run Storybook